Oucru-Innovations/tmas/tmas/docs/index.rst

 --------

 - The package uses deep learning to detect M. tuberculosis growth in 96-well microtiter plates and determines **Minimum Inhibitory Concentrations (MICs)**.
-.. - The model weights (``best_model_yolo.pt``) is downloaded automatically and separately to avoid including large files directly in the package.
-It is downloaded only once.

 :ref:`Usage <usage>`
 --------------------